Native American slave ownership

 The 1863 Emancipation Proclamation only applied to States in rebellion, and did not legally affect slavery in Native American areas that fought for the Confederate States of America.
-Upon ratification of the 13th Amendment, slaves in the US were emancipated in 1865.
+All slaves in the United States were legally emancipated upon the ratification of the 13th Amendment on December 6, 1865, just after the American Civil War.

 In practice, slavery continued in some Native American territories.
-The Five Civilized Tribes negotiated new treaties in 1866, in which they agreed to end slavery.
+The federal government negotiated new treaties with the "Five Civilized Tribes" in 1866, in which they agreed to end slavery.